 2) If you’re a writer, don’t just follow other writers.
 Follow all kinds of people…like travelers.
 You never know when you might find a great story setting.

 3) To DM someone is considered rude.
-Sorry, I had no idea, but from all the DM’s I’ve received, I gather not many know of this little known Twitter fact;
+Sorry, I had no idea, but from all the DM’s I’ve received, I gather not many are aware of this;

 4) You can shorten lengthy links to save space.
 Here’s how: go to bitly.com and there you’ll find a place to paste your long link and voila! bitly will create for you a shorter link, which saves valuable space on your Twitter posts.
 And when you go back to bitly.com, you will be provided with info on how many people clicked on your link.
 So cool!
 You can use other link shorteners, as well, but I like bitly.

 5) A lot of people will follow you, but some are simply collecting followers.
 When you follow them back, they unfollow you.